feiin/netherwallet/README.md

 # netherwallet
-An electron.js application for  myetherwallet
+An electron.js application for  ether wallet